data-science-in-ed/Syllabus/README.md

 * **Day/Time:** Tuesdays/Thursdays, 11:00am - 12:40pm
 * **Location:** GDH 535
 * **Instructor Office Hours:** Thursdays, 1:00pm - 3:00pm or [by appointment](mailto:charles.lang@nyu.edu)
+*  **Prerequisite:** HUDM 5122 or HUDM 5126 or approved statistics or computer science data mining course.

 ## Course Description

 The Internet and mobile computing are changing our relationship to data.
 Data can be collected from more people, across longer periods of time, and a greater number of variables, at a lower cost and with less effort than ever before.
 This has brought opportunities and challenges to many domains, but the full impact on education is only beginning to be felt.
 On the one hand there is a critical mass of educators, technologists and investors who believe that there is great promise in the analysis of this data.
 On the other, there are concerns about what the utilization of this data may mean for education and society more broadly.
 Core Methods in Educational Data Mining provides an overview of the use of new data sources in education with the aim of developing students’ ability to perform analyses and critically evaluate their application in this emerging field.
 It covers methods and technologies associated with Data Science, Educational Data Mining and Learning Analytics, as well as discusses the opportunities for education that these methods present and the problems that they may create.

-Prerequisite: HUDM 5122, HUDM 5126, or approved statistics or computer science data mining course.

 ## Course Goals